HRKimLab/libkm/libtimeseries/README.md

 | ginfo.grp_idx |   [# of trials * 1] |   group index |
 | ginfo.unq_grp_label |  [# of groups * 1] |  string label for the group index |

-# Tips

-use [panel](https://www.mathworks.com/matlabcentral/fileexchange/20003-panel) for more packed plots